hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

 project.
 Jeff did a really excellent job of documenting his build and we could easily see how it could be adapted to fit our project.
-However we decided that if we wanted to make a production run of these things then using a wireless router as our platform would be too wasteful (we'd have to throw away the case and the router power supply) and it would also be very time consuming to add the required serial header to the router mainboard.
+However we decided that if we wanted to make a production run of these things then using a wireless router as our platform would be too wasteful.
+Assuming we did everything locally, we'd have to throw away the case and the router power supply plus it would be very time consuming to add the required serial header to the router mainboard.